 I’m really fond of fresh dill especially in potato dishes, some people find it a little overpowering and If that’s the case then cut down on the amount or replace it entirely with fresh cilantro /coriander or watercress, even chopped up dandelion greens and arugula would make a nice addition.

-This salad reminds me of my favorite creamy potato salad from my childhood (minus the mayo of course) that also has cooked carrots and always served with tiny pickles or cornichons.
+This salad reminds me of my favorite creamy potato salad from my childhood (minus the mayo of course) that also features cooked carrots and always served with tiny pickles or cornichons.
 I hope you’ll give it a go because it’s too good to be missed.
-Travels well in a cooler, so bring it to your next garden potluck party!
+Also these Pesto Potatoes.
+They both travel well in a cooler, so bring them to your next garden potluck party!

 100% Plant-Based Vegan